Child BMI Percentile Chart by Age Explained

 Frequently Asked Questions

-What percentile should my child be?
+What percentile should my kid be at?

-At what age does BMI percentile start to matter?
+When do BMI percentiles start to matter?

 Medical Disclaimer: This article is for educational purposes only and is not a substitute for professional pediatric medical advice.
 Children’s growth and nutrition should be monitored by a qualified pediatrician or healthcare provider who can account for your child’s individual health history and development.